Chief Strategy Officer Roundtable: Artificial Intelligence, Emerging Technologies, and a Special Event in Partnership with NYU

 - Learn how technological, talent, and legal environments are adjusting and will change

-- Engage with three peer OSN members who are “deep in the weeds” in this new technology- what is/will be possible, the questions you should be asking, and how you might navigate forward.
+- Engage with OSN members who are working in this new technology- what is/will be possible, the questions you should be asking, and how you might navigate forward.

 Outthinker Strategy Network Attendees